Nockmaar is the first demo from Sargeist, recorded in 1999.

 quality is the same.

-originality, but these are merely demos where Sargeist was still searching for its own voice.
-Shatraug did good job
+for originality, but these are merely demos where Sargeist was still searching for its own voice.
+Shatraug did good

-in paying tribute to the early '90s style of Black Metal that he has done so well in keeping alive ever since.
-There is no
+job in paying tribute to the early '90s style of black metal that he has done so well in keeping alive ever since.
+There is

-experimentation, here, just grim and necro Black Metal that should please fans of the old Norwegian scene as well as the LLN.
+no experimentation, here, just grim and necro black metal that should please fans of the old Norwegian scene as well as the

 (20 Aug.
 2013)

-Black Devotion.
-I was very glad to find a band that was still being faithful to this style of Black Metal, while also
+Satanic Black Devotion.
+I was very glad to find a band that was still being faithful to this style of black metal,

-actually possessing talent and creating exceptionally good music.
-It was only several months after the release of the band's
+while also actually possessing talent and creating exceptionally good music.
+It was only several months after the release

-second album that I sought out their earlier material.
-Thankfully, Tyranny Returns had just been reissued on CD not
+of the band's second album that I sought out their earlier material.
+Thankfully, Tyranny Returns had just been reissued

 seemed to get more raw and to go in the opposite direction.
 That is certainly the case, here.
 While sounding very necro and